PeterDrake/drakepedia/algorithms/graph_algorithms.md

 1. :star: Breadth-first search uses a queue to maintain the frontier.
 What does Dijkstra's algorithm use?
 1. :star: When is Dijkstra's algortihm better than breadth-first search for finding shortest paths?
 1. :star: What is the order of the running time for the Floyd-Warshall all-pairs shortest-path algorithm?
+1. :star: A cut partitions a graph into two disjoint sets of vertices.
+What does the cut property say about cuts, edges, and minimum spanning trees?
 1. :star::star: Give a topologial sort of the graph below.

     ![There are 6 vertices.
 0 points to 3, 1 to 0 and 4, 2 to 1 and 5, 4 to 3, and 5 to 4.](toposort.svg)